infokiller/i3-workspace-groups/README.md

 - Workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that this project uses, the tool can make a mistake about the group assignment.
-- Every group can have up to a 100 workspaces by default.
+- By default, every monitor can have up to 100 groups, each containing up to 100 workspaces.

 ### Concepts